ThePythonGuy3/MindustryModTemplate/README.md

      {
    -     "displayName": "Mod Template",
    +     "displayName": "Confictura",
-   -     "description": "Mindustry Java mod template, complete with EntityAnno and syntax downgrader integration.",
+   -     "description": "Mindustry Java mod template by GlennFolker, with EntityAnno removed.",
    +     "description": "Dive into the past of a trauma-driven uprising.", "version": "1.0",
          "minGameVersion": "146",